HershNagpal/webcheckers/docs/DesignDoc.md

   rather than when the player tries to play a new game.
   * The player lobby could be optimized to a single data structure that keeps track of players and their states in a map rather than lists of players in states.
+  * Defensive checks in general logic to avoid errors from occurring.
 - Improving Enhancement Features
   * Replay mode currently requires a board that holds the state of what pieces have been captured and where they were captured.
 The design can be improved by creating a subclass of Board that is allowed